HidekiAI/kakasi/README.md

 - Though it works on `make` (via autoconf) I would like to either update the `make` to output build artifacts outside `src` directory, or at least, wish to have it not pollute the original folders that the authors have written their source files to, so I am in the process of seeing if I can convert automake files to cmake on my spare time.

 ## Caveats

+NOTE: The "kakasi.exe" found in the wild also has the following issues; there are other incomplete conversion of KAKASI (such as the rust kakasi crate) that only converts to either romaji or hiragana as well.

 As for the current moment, though it compiles on both Linux and MinGW, when tested, Linux version works fine but MinGW version has issues with transforming back to UTF-8 even with the `-i utf8` flag set.
 At first, I thought maybe the MinGW version of `iconv` is broken but this is what I get: